islaytitans/alien/docs/src/GM/cotg2.md

 - If any PCs took inoculation, some of them will start to [turn into Abominations](#playing-abomination)
 - First choose one PC and desribe how their skin starts to itch and their head hurts as they enter **Stage I Abomination** transformation **Stress Level +1** for each infected PC
-  - Avoid infecting Wilson yet as he has a role to play in Act III
 - Shortly after the PC enters **Stage II Abomination** and is overcome by violent rage.
 Resist by **Sickness Virulence 6**
   - Give them new "Infected Agenda" card and let them continue controlling them until their initial attack is resolved. **Panic Roll** for other PCs
   - If infected PC survives the first attack they become an NPC for me to control.
 They start stalking the other PCs and soon turns into **Stage III Abomination** (and later **Stage IV**)